rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

     ignore_network_errors_at_startup: false
 ```

 Let's break down what is happening here.
 First, we create a deployment of a container that has the additional `syslog` plugin and accepts logs forwarded from another `fluentd`.
-Next we create an output configured as a forwarder to our deployment.
+Next we create an `Output` configured as a forwarder to our deployment.
 The deployment `fluentd` will then forward all logs to the configured `syslog` destination.